-- Data sampling Data sampling is the technique to select a subset of the data set, rather than using the entire data set.
-There are different data sampling techniques, including simple random sampling, systematic sampling, stratified sampling, and cluster sampling. - Data discretization Data discretization is the process of converting continuous data into discrete data by partitioning the range of possible values into contiguous intervals.
-Binning, histogram analysis, cluster analysis, decision tree analysis, correlation analysis are typical methods of data discretization.
+- Data sampling.
+Data sampling is the technique to select a subset of the dataset instead of using the entire dataset.
+There are different data sampling techniques, including simple random sampling, systematic sampling, stratified sampling, and cluster sampling. - Data discretization.
+Data discretization is the process of converting continuous data into discrete data by partitioning the range of possible values into contiguous intervals.
+Binning, histogram analysis, cluster analysis, decision tree analysis, and correlation analysis are typical methods of data discretization.